-In 1941, even before the United States sent troops to fight in the Second World War, Canada allowed the USAF to establish a strategic weather station and air base on Crowell Island, 56 km from presentday Igaluit.
-The island was guickly abandoned for a site near the Sylvia Grinnell River.
+The island was quickly abandoned for a site near the Sylvia Grinnell River, Crystal Two (also known as "Chaplet" or "Izoc").
 It was part of the Crimson Staging Route that was organized by the Americans during the war to transport equipment from the central United States to Europe.
 Inuit were involved in the military installations from the beginning by helping to find an appropriate location for the base.
-One Inuk in particular, Pauloosie Nakasuk, worked with the US military establishing the air base.
-Joe Tikivik told the QTC, "Nakasuk opened Igaluit.
+One Inuk in particular, Pauloosie Nakasuk, worked with the US military while they were establishing the air base.
+Joe Tikivik told the QTC, "Nakasuk opened Iqaluit.
 He was one of the ones who came here by boat.
 He was one of the original persons with his wife and family.
-So from there, the Americans located here and they started Igaluit."
+So from there, the Americans located here and they started Iqaluit."
 Nakasuk Elementary School in Iqaluit is named after him.

 More than five thousand American personnel descended into Iqaluit to construct the air base.
 Some Inuit recall being afraid when they first saw airplanes, either not knowing what they were or believing they were being invaded.
-The USAF hired over 50 Inuit to help construct the station, but it discouraged Inuit from settling in the vicinity by refusing to provide separate houses for Inuit workers.
+The USAF hired fifty-three Inuit to help construct the station, but it discouraged Inuit from settling in the vicinity by refusing to provide separate houses for Inuit workers.
 The RCAF, as "the controlling authority" in the agreement between Canada and the United States, allowed Inuit workers to live in their own tents and snow houses on the base, and to make shelters from spare lumber.
 The Crystal Two station was completed in December 1943, and included two runways.
 As soon as construction was finished, only one Inuit family was kept on to work.
 By that point, the US military realized that the eastern section of the Crimson Route, including Iqaluit, would be used less than anticipated due to technical advances in aircraft and safer marine routes.
 The base was kept open with minimal staff.
-As per the international agreements, the Canadian government bought the air base from the USAF for about \$6.8 million in 1944 (equivalent to \$91 million in 2013), with the RCAF taking over the few requirements for air base operations.
+As per the international agreements, the Canadian government bought the air base from the USAF for about \$6.8 million in 1944 (equivalent to \$91 million in 2013), with the RCAF taking over the few requirements for air-base operations.

 The Canadian government had assumed that Inuit working in construction would simply return to the land when work was finished.
-Some Inuit decided that they preferred to stay year-round in shelters they had built in what became the informal Ikhaluit village, but most families chose to come back only for seasonal work.
+Some Inuit decided that they preferred to stay year-round in shelters they had built in what became the informal Ikaluit village, but most families chose to come back only for seasonal work.
 Akeeshoo Joamie told the QTC in 2008:

-In the '40s, there was a whole bunch of qallunaat; that is when we really came in contact with qallunaat.
+In the '40s, there was a whole bunch of Qallunaat; that is when we really came in contact with Qallunaat.
 We would come into a community to seek some work for the summer.
-Perhaps for about three months, as part of the wage economy, during the re-supply season, we would come to work during the summertime.
+Perhaps for about three months, as part of the wage economy, during the re-supply season, we would come to work during the summer time.
 In October, we would go back to our wintering camps.
 We travelled by boat; it was the only way to get back to our camps.